lucasjoliveau/doc/en/applications/finance/fiscal_localizations/argentina.md

-It is important to note that the list is pre-filtered by checks that are still _not reconciled_ with a bank statement - that were not yet debited from the bank - which can be verified with the Is Matched with a Bank Statement field.
-If you want to see all of your own checks, delete the No Bank Matching filter by clicking on the X symbol.
+It is important to note that the list is pre-filtered by checks that are still _not reconciled_ with a bank statement - that were not yet debited from the bank - which can be verified with the **Is Matched with a Bank Statement** field.
+If you want to see all of your own checks, delete the **No Bank Matching** filter by clicking on the **X** symbol.

 ![Own checks menu organization and filtering.](../../../_images/check-menu- list-vendorbill.png)

 ##### Cancel an own check

-To cancel an own check created in Odoo, navigate to Accounting ‣ Vendors ‣ Own Checks and select the check to be canceled, then click on the Void Check button.
+To cancel an own check created in Konvergo ERP, navigate to Accounting ‣ Vendors ‣ Own Checks and select the check to be canceled, then click on the **Void Check** button.
 This will break the reconciliation with the vendor bills and the bank statements and leave the check in a **canceled** state.